CWX-Development/cwx-main/README.md

 Please ensure your code adheres to the existing coding standards and includes appropriate tests and is not under a license of someone else!

+## RULES

+Please consider the rules in the [RULES folder](RULES).

 ## License

 Please note the different licenses of the CWX projects!
+The files are usually <b>MIT license</b>

 ## Contact

 If you have any questions, feedback, or suggestions, feel free to reach out:

-Email: cwx.development@gmail.com
+- Email: cwx.development@gmail.com
-GitHub Issues: open an issue [HERE](https://github.com/thuner2007/cwx-main/issues/new)
+- GitHub Issues: open an issue [HERE](https://github.com/thuner2007/cwx-main/issues/new)

 <h2>Thank you for using CWX!
 We hope it becomes a valuable tool in your daily workflow.</h2>